juntyr/compression-safeguards/README.md

 2. They are designed to minimise the overhead in compressed message size for elements where the properties were already satisfied by the wrapped compressor.

+3. Their implementations are prioritise correctness in all cases and simplicity of verification over performance (and byte ratio overhead when the properties are violated by many data elements).
+Please refer to the [related projects](#related-projects) section for alternatives with different design considerations.

 If applied to

 - a safe compressor that (by chance or design) already satisfies the properties, there is a constant single-byte overhead